UZH-PEG/rstudio-server-startup/ubuntu/Setup RStudio Server on Science Cloud.md

 It is recommended to mount it automatically upon booting as outlined at at [https://docs.s3it.uzh.ch/how-to_articles/how_to_automatically_mount_a_volume_at_instance_startup/](https://docs.s3it.uzh.ch/how-to_articles/how_to_automatically_mount_a_volume_at_instance_startup/)

-Create a directory to which the volume should be mounted
+Create a directory to which the volume should be mounted.
+The file `NOT_MOUNTED` will be not visible when the volume is mounted.
+Therefore, it is a nice reminder, that the volume is not mounted.

 ```
 sudo mkdir /home_rstudio